 A cooling-off period does not apply if you buy a property at auction or exchange contracts on the same day as the auction after it is passed in.

 You can waive the cooling-off period by giving the seller a ‘66W certificate’.
 This is a certificate that complies with Section 66W of the Conveyancing Act 1919.
 The certificate needs to be signed by your solicitor or conveyancer.

 If you use your cooling-off rights and withdraw from the contract during the five business-day period, you will have to pay the seller 0.25% of the purchase price.

-S149 is a planning certificate.
+S10.7 is a Planning Certificate.
 This certificate provides information on how a property (such as land, house, a commercial building etc) may be used and the limits on its development.
 It also contains information which council is aware of through its records and environmental plans together with data supplied by state government.
 We can check zoning of the property and its permissible uses.

 Conveyancing in Law is the process of transferring the property whether buying or selling from one person to another in a legal manner.
 The system of conveyancing makes sure that both buyer and seller agree to terms and conditions involved in the procedure of property dealing.

 Just contact us via phone call or e-mail this is what you have to do and leave rest to us as we are available all days a week and will always keep you informed regarding your queries.

 Here you have to enter your requirements i.e. what service you need from us.
 If services we provide can meet your need then we contact you as quickly as possible.

 Don’t worry about that we have the best licensed Conveyancer who will assist you and will provide effective legal solution in your case.